-I teach the MOOC Big Data and Education on EdX.
-The fourth run will start in April 2018.
+I teach the MOOC Big Data and Education on EdX, running right now.

 My research is at the intersection of Educational Data Mining and Human-Computer Interaction.
 I develop and use methods for mining the data that comes out of the interactions between students and educational software, in order to better understand how students respond to educational software, and how these responses impact their learning.
 I study these issues within intelligent tutors, simulations, MOOCs/online courses, and educational games.

 I study these issues in the context of K-12 formal and informal learning, higher education, the military, and lifelong learning.

 In recent years, my colleagues and I have developed automated detectors that make inferences in real-time about students' affect and motivational and meta-cognitive behavior, using data from students' actions within educational software (no sensor, video, or audio data).
 We have in particular studied gaming the system, off-task behavior, carelessness, "WTF behavior", boredom, frustration, engaged concentration, and appropriate use of help and feedback.
 We use these models to make basic discoveries about human learning and learners.
 Many of these models are developed using data collected through the Baker Rodrigo Ocumpaugh Monitoring Protocol (BROMP), and the HART Android app.

 I have made some tools for EDM research available here.